2. Querying Book Liquidity

 If you have the book ID from step 1, you can query the book’s liquidity using the get_liquidity function from the BookViewer contract.

-• Pass the maximum value of 2^19 - 1 for the tick parameter to retrieve the liquidity. (minimum value is -(2^19 - 1))
+2^19 - 1for the tick parameter to retrieve the liquidity. (minimum value is-(2^19 - 1)) - The type

 #[derive(Copy, Drop, Serde)]